pythonnaim/legion-mcp/README.md

 A server that helps people access and query data in databases using the Legion Query Runner with integration of the Model Context Protocol (MCP) Python SDK.

 # Start Generation Here
 This tool is provided by [Legion AI](https://thelegionai.com/).
 To use the full-fledged and fully powered AI data analytics tool, please visit the site.
+Email us if there is one database you want us to support.
 # End Generation Here

 ## Features

+- Multi-database support - connect to multiple databases simultaneously
 - Database access via Legion Query Runner
 - Model Context Protocol (MCP) support for AI assistants
 - Expose database operations as MCP resources, tools, and prompts
 - Multiple deployment options (standalone MCP server, FastAPI integration)
 - Query execution and result handling
 - Flexible configuration via environment variables, command-line arguments, or MCP settings JSON
+- User-driven database selection for multi-database setups

 ## Supported Databases